ashishrv/pyzmqnotes/source/index.rst

 Distributed applications are also easier to change compared to a monolithic applications.
 It's expensive to try to define the behavior of each of many software applications that work together in a large network.
 It's much cheaper, and more flexible, to define the interfaces between them: the APIs.
-Messaging is an API that can be stretched across a network
+Messaging is an API that can be stretched across a network.

-ZeroMQ does not provide out of box messaging system experience like ActiveMQ or RabbitMQ.
+`pyzmq <https://github.com/zeromq/pyzmq>`_ provides python bindings for ØMQ and allows you to leverage ØMQ in python applications.
-It is more of a messaging library that allows you to build your own messaging infrastructure.
+I have been using `pyzmq-static <https://bitbucket.org/brandon/pyzmq-static>`_ with virtualenv as it neatly provides isolated sandbox for my learning.

-It is higher level concept than sockets and provides as lower level conceptual framework as possible to build messaging systems.
+This tutorial is my journey into ØMQ programming with python.
+Hopefully, it will help you too.

 .. toctree::
    :maxdepth: 3